Research Blog

 Red cell distribution width (RDW) reflects the degree of variation in size between red blood cells, i.e., anisocytosis.
 RDW has been used traditionally to differentiate various types of anemias.
 However, it is also strongly correlated with cardiovascular and all-cause morbidity and mortality as well as specific pathological conditions, including hypertension, atherosclerosis, heart failure, atrial fibrillation, ischemic stroke, pulmonary embolism, diabetes, acute pancreatitis, cancer, liver and kidney failure, Parkinsonism, sepsis, and COVID-19.
 An elevated RDW is considered a marker of inflammation and elevations are associated with atherosclerotic plaque, platelet activation, atherothrombotic incidents (Ananthaseshan 2022), progression to end-stage renal disease in diabetic subjects (Roumeliotis 2020).
 An RDW of 14.5% and above was a predictor of ischemic stroke mortality and poorer stroke rehabilitation outcomes in general (Zalyesov 2020).

 An elevation in RDW may indicate anemia, abnormal RBC production, or congenital RBC pathology.
-Increased RDW interferes with RBC functions, namely the transport of oxygen, glucose, carbon dioxide, glucose, and amino acids (Yang 2024).
+Increased RDW interferes with RBC functions, namely the transport of oxygen, carbon dioxide, glucose, and amino acids (Yang 2024).
 Anemia associated with an elevated RDW is often due to nutrient deficiency (e.g., iron, vitamin B12, folate) or sideroblastic anemia.
 Anemia of chronic disease, aplastic anemia, and thalassemia heterozygosity are associated with a normal RDW (Jiang 2021).

 The RDW is considered a useful biomarker for predicting chronic disease morbidity and mortality in both anemia patients and those without anemia (Beyoun 2021).